-A derived attribute is a attribute that is obtained from the values of other existing columns and does not exist on it’s own.
+A derived attribute is an attribute that is obtained from the values of other existing columns and does not exist on its own.
 A derived persistent attribute is a derived attribute that is stored.
-A computed attribute is a attribute that is computed from internal system values.
+A computed attribute is an attribute that is computed from internal system values.

 Simple, composite (split into columns), multi-valued (becomes a separate table), derived, computed, derived persistent.

 It is a key that is composed of one attribute.

 Primary keys – Unique clustered index by default, doesn’t accept null values, only one primary key per table.

 Foreign Key – References a primary key column.
 It can have null values.
 Enforces referential integrity.

 Unique key – can have more than one per table.
 It can have null values.
 It cannot have repeating values.
 Maximum of 999 clustered indexes per table.

 CTEs also is known as common table expressions are used to create a temporary table that will only exist for the duration of a query.
 They are used to create a temporary table whose content you can reference to simplify a query structure.